 What I Learned

-• pandas for cleaning: str.strip() removes whitespace, fillna() handles missing values, dropna() removes incomplete rows
+• pandas for cleaning: str.strip() trims whitespace, fillna() handles missing values, dropna() removes rows that are too incomplete to save.
+Three lines that do a lot of the actual work in a real pipeline.

-• Environment variables: .env file + python-dotenv keeps credentials out of code, env_file in Compose passes them to containers
+• Environment variables: Hardcoded credentials in source code is a bad habit to build. .env + python-dotenv keeps them out of the code, and env_file in Compose passes them to containers cleanly.
+The .env file stays in .gitignore.

-• Container hostnames: The loader connects to db (the service name), not localhost—Docker Compose creates a shared network
+• Container hostnames: Still gets me every time I forget — the loader connects to db (the service name in Compose), not localhost.
+Docker Compose sets up a shared network with DNS based on service names.

 Challenges